Lawson R-XIV Has Operating Levy Increase on August 3rd Ballot

-To cover increased costs of educational programs and operations
+Need #3.
+To cover increased costs of educational programs and operations.

+Transportation (8%).
 Just as the need for competitive salaries and technology replacement is an on-going one, so too are the rising costs of goods and contracted services.
-The District, through a competitive bid process, entered into a new contract for bus transportation services at an increased cost of over $58,000 over the contract ending in 2019-20.
+The District, through a competitive bid process, entered into a new contract for bus transportation services at an increased cost of over $58,000 for 2020-21 over the previous contract.
 As detailed above, state transportation revenue has declined 55% since 2009-10, but the cost for contracted transportation has increased 56% in the same time.
 State reimbursement is currently only 18% of eligible costs even though state law says the state can reimbursement up to 75% of eligible costs.

-Just four years ago, virtual education in Missouri didn’t exist under state law.
-The MoCAP law was then enacted requiring school districts to pay for virtual education should an eligible student become eligible under the law.
+Virtual Learning.
+(13%) Just four years ago, virtual education in Missouri didn’t exist under state law.
+The MoCAP law was then enacted requiring school districts to pay for virtual education should a student become eligible under the law.
 As a result of this new law, the District budgets approximately $100,000 in the current year compared to zero just a few years ago.
 As a result of the pandemic and the push for expanding virtual education by the state legislature, Superintendent Schmitz doesn’t envision that cost going away.
 “Actually, the state legislature is currently considering legislation that will expand the MoCAP law and take away any local district decision making for virtual education.
 The law change, however, would still require the District to shoulder the financial obligation.”

 Overall, Schmitz emphasizes that the District is not in financial straits.
 “We are in a good solid position, but it is a position that is continually falling behind having to use local revenues to make up for the lack of state funding even though those programs are still required.
-The levy issue is chance to have long-term vision to continue our solid financial position and improve our great school district.”
+The levy issue is designed for long-term vision to continue our solid financial position and improve our great school district at the same time.”